Mr-sr71/TobiasHub/Read.md

-This is the official Tobias Hub by @Tobiastheeighth my code is obfuscated so no one steals and this is on scriptblox here: https://scriptblox.com/script/Universal-Script-Tobias-Hub-224879
+This is the official Tobias Hub by @Tobiastheeighth my code is obfuscated so no one steals and this is on scriptblox here:
-Pastebin: